apollo-business-automation/cp4ba-manual-deployment/README.md

 - Empty OpenShift cluster
 - With direct internet connection
-- File RWX StorageClass
+- File RWX StorageClass - in this case managed-nfs-storage is used everywhere, feel free to find and replace
-- Block RWO StorageClass (optional)
+- Block RWO StorageClass (optional) - in this case managed-nfs-storage is used which is not Block.
+When asked for RWO class use your own Block based.
+- cluster admin user

 ## Needed tooling